Lark Voorhies

-Lark Voorhies (born Lark Holloway; March 25, 1974) is an American actress, singer, spokeswoman and model.
-Voorhies rose to fame playing Lisa Marie Turtle on the NBC sitcom Saved by the Bell (1989–1993).
-Voorhies was nominated for the Young Artist Award six times, winning in 1990 and 1993 for her work on the show.
+Lark Voorhies (born Lark Holloway; March 25, 1974) is an American actress.
+She played Lisa Turtle on the NBC sitcom Saved by the Bell (1989–1993) and was nominated for the Young Artist Award six times, winning in 1990 and 1993 for her work on the show.

 Early life

 Born Lark Holloway to Wayne and Tricia Holloway in Nashville, Tennessee, she later adopted "Voorhies" as a stage name.
 Her mother named her "Lark" after the character in the 1972 film Cool Breeze, played by Margaret Avery.
 By the time Voorhies was two years old, the family had moved to Pasadena, California.
 During this period, her mother took her to a talent agent, because of her belief that Voorhies was "a natural-born ham."
 However, her first audition ended poorly when she froze up.
 She appeared in a national television commercial for Universal Studios Tour at age 12, advertising its upcoming King Kong attraction.
 She said of the experience: "I was on this tram screaming with all these other people.
 I had such a great time doing that."